Outcome of the PFSI review

 The Permanent Forest Sink Initiative (PFSI) was one of the government's sustainable forestry programmes.
 It enabled landowners to receive units through the creation of permanent forests.

-In December 2018, the Government announced it would discontinue the PFSI, and introduce a new permanent post-1989 forest activity into the New Zealand Emissions Trading Scheme to replace it.
+In December 2018, the Government announced it would discontinue the PFSI and introduce a new permanent post-1989 forest activity into the ETS to replace it.